Article

 CMaximum Building Height with Bonus (feet) (Section 16.3)1, 2100

 1 The height and location of structures may be restricted by the limitations set forth in the Code of Federal Regulations (CFR) Title 14 Part 77: Safe, Efficient Use, and Preservation of the Navigable Airspace.
 A notice of proposed construction FAA Form 7460-1 must be filed with the FAA for construction or alteration that impacts any of the imaginary surfaces as defined in 14 CFR Part 77, or is more than 200 feet in height above the ground at its site at least 45 days prior to construction.
-The Aviation Department Planning Division may serve as a point of contact for information regarding building notification requirements and obstruction evaluation
+The Aviation Department Planning Division may serve as a point of contact for information regarding building notification requirements and obstruction evaluation.

-2 In the N2-C Zoning District, the maximum building height of any structure within 200 feet from the lot line of residential uses or vacant land in a Neighborhood 1 Place Type is limited as follows: Portions of a structure within the first 100 feet are limited to a maximum height of 50 feet.
+2 The maximum building height of any structure within 200 feet from the lot line of residential uses or vacant land in a Neighborhood 1 Place Type is limited as follows: Portions of a structure within the first 100 feet are limited to a maximum height of 50 feet.
 Portions of a structure located between 100 and 200 feet are limited to a maximum height of 65 feet.
 Beyond 200 feet, the building height is limited by the maximum height of the zoning district.
 Building heights for all portions of a structure shall be measured from the average grade established for the whole building.
 This limitation does not apply to public parks of three acres or greater within a Neighborhood 1 Place Type, nor to an area of two or fewer parcels totaling no more than three acres within a Neighborhood 1 Place Type.

 3 Building height may be increased by one foot for each additional one foot of building setback from required side and rear setbacks to a maximum height of 65 feet.